dhis2/training-docs/content/tracker_use/tg_maps.md

 As a review, you can create a map using the event layer.
 The process is exactly the same as when working with an event.

-We can create a map using data from the Case-Based Surveillance Program for Fever cases from Diagnostic and Clinical information
+We can create a map using data from the Case based surveillance Program for Fever cases from Diagnostic and clinical information

 Open the map "CBS - Fever cases, this year, by home location."
 This the map that you will create.
 You can explain the layout to the participants before continuing.